 To maintain the fluid balance it is necessary to replace the additional ultrafiltration volume, ideally after the dialyser, the so-called post-dilution HDF.

 Volume matters in haemodiafiltration

-Recent publications have demonstrated that a large convective volume in post-dilution mode is required in order to maximise the benefits of HDF therapy.1,2,3,4 The production of large amounts of substitution volume is no longer a challenge.
+Recent publications have demonstrated that a large convective volume in post-dilution mode is required in order to maximise the benefits of HDF therapy.1-7 According to the Catalonian high-volume HDF study a substitution volume (without allowing for weight loss) of at least 21 L per treatment in post-dilution mode should be the target to derive the survival benefit1.
+The production of large amounts of substitution volume is no longer a challenge.
 Today maximising substitution volume for each patient requires a new therapeutic approach – HighVolumeHDF®.

 1 Maduell F. et al., J Am Soc Nephrol (2013); 24: 487-497.